I

 Doing Justice well

-We want to love people well, and that means going beyond good intentions in our pursuit of justice.
-We want to think deeply and critically about our pursuit of justice, seeking out and learning from those with greater expertise and experience than we have.
+We want to love people well and that means thinking deeply and critically about our pursuit of justice, as well as seeking out and learning from those with greater expertise and experience.

 III